Lhasa (prefecture-level city): Qüxü County

 Qüxü County has its headquarters in Qüxü Town.

 The fifth census in 2000 recorded a population of 29,690.

 The county seat has been growing fast, and had 5,000 people by 2002.

 China National Highway 318 runs through Qüxü County from Lhasa towards the west.
 Bridges span the Lhasa River and the Yarlung Tsangpo River.

 Qüxü County is semi-agricultural and crops grown are mainly highland barley, winter wheat, spring wheat, peas and rapeseed.

 Apples and walnuts are also produced.

 Animal husbandry is also strong, with the main animals farmed including yak, cattle, goats, sheep, horses, donkeys, pigs, and chickens.

 As of 2002 the per capita net income of farmers and herdsmen was 1,960 yuan.

 The Nyethang Drolma Lhakhang Temple is located in Qüxü County, said to have been founded in 1055 by Dromtön, a pupil of Atiśa.

 Demographics

 The demographics of Lhasa prefecture-level city are difficult to define precisely due to the way in which administrative boundaries have been drawn, and the way in which statistics are collected.

-The population of Lhasa prefectural-level city is about 500,000, of whom about 80% are ethnic Tibetan and most of the others are ethnic Han Chinese.
-Approximately 250,000 people live in the city and in towns, most of them in or near Chengguan District, and the remainder live in rural areas.
+According to the 2020 census, population of Lhasa prefectural-level city is about 867,891, of whom about 16.9% are ethnic Han and most of the others are ethnic Tibetans.
+A large part live in the city and in towns, most of them in or near Chengguan District, and the remainder live in rural areas.